gengojs/gengojs/README.md

 [![NPM](https://nodei.co/npm/gengojs.png?downloads=true&downloadRank=true&stars=true)](https://nodei.co/npm/gengojs/)

 ###gengo.js is getting better than ever!
-An alpha version is under development.
+An omega version is under development.
 The file is called `omega.gengo.js` so it will not affect your current gengo.
 See Change Log.

 ####Change Log at a Glance